innative-sdk/innative/README.md

 If you aren't building LLVM, but you'd like to run the test suite, you will need to get the webassembly spec submodule by running `git submodule update --init spec`.
 This will only check out the `spec` submodule, which allows you to skip checking out the entire `llvm-project` monorepo.
 If you get errors when running the tests, be sure to double check that you have acquired `spec` and `spec/document/core/util/katex`.

-inNative does not yet have a working CMake configuration, so build instructions are still provided on a per-platform basis.

 ### Windows
 inNative currently requires C++17 to build, and only supports Visual Studio 2019.
 After installing the LLVM/LLD binaries or building it from source, open `innative.sln` in Visual Studio and build the project, or run `msbuild innative.sln`.
+Attempting to use cmake to generate these project files won't work because of many windows-specific requirements that CMake doesn't know about.

 ### Linux
 Since inNative requires C++17 to build, the minimum supported compiler is gcc-7 or clang-5.
 Once you've installed the LLVM/LLD binaries or built it from source, run `cmake` to create makefiles or a Ninja configuration that you can then use to build the project.
 It is suggested to create a new folder called `build` and then run `cmake ..` to isolate the generated project files.
 The existing makefiles are **deprecated** and will be removed in a future release.